frictionlessdata/goodtables-web/README.md

 * One of `data_url` or `data_file`: This gets turned into the `data` argument to the pipeline.
 * One of `schema_url` or `schema_file`: This is a convenience for the `options['schema']['schema']` argument that is passed to the schema validator.
 * Additional defaults are passed into the pipeline constructor.
 You can see the defaults at [`tvweb.config.defaults.TVWEB_PIPELINE_DEFAULT_CONFIG`](https://github.com/okfn/tabular-validator-web/blob/master/tvweb/config/default.py)

-### API

-* `data`: (required) Any file, URL to a file, or string of data
-* `schema`: (default.
-None) This is a convenience for the `options['schema']['schema']` argument that is passed to the schema validator
-* `report_limit`: (default.
-1000, max.
-1000) An integer that sets a limit on the amount of report results a validator can generate.
-Validation will cease of this amount is reached
-* `row_limit`: (default.
-20000, max.
-30000) An integer that sets a limit on the amount of rows that will be processed.
-Iteration over the data will stop at this amount.

 ## Examples